iudukala/graphql_task/README.md

 - nexus does not have great documentation

-## progress
+## requirements specified

-- [x] All code written should follow Domain Driven Design
+- All code written should follow Domain Driven Design

-- [ ] When the fruit is created, updated, or deleted; a domain event should be emitted.
+- When the fruit is created, updated, or deleted; a domain event should be emitted: each mutation event adds an entry to the transaction outbox, a separate collection in persistence. handlers are registerd through the domain events manager for event consumption that run at regular intervals

-- [x] The description of a fruit can't be beyond 30 letters
+- The description of a fruit can't be beyond 30 letters: ensured by using a value object

-- [x] The name of a fruit should be unique, have a look at using a Domain Service
+- The name of a fruit should be unique: ensured through a check performed in a domain service before being committed to persistence

-- [x] The creation of a fruit should be done through a Factory
+- The creation of a fruit should be done through a factory: implemented inside Fruit class

-- [x] The fruit should be retrieved through a Repository
+- The fruit should be retrieved through a Repository

-- [x] The fruit should be converted from a database object to a domain object and viceversa through mappers
+- The fruit should be converted from a database object to a domain object and viceversa through mappers: performed through static functions made available through a class

-- [x] Use Mongoose for your ORM
+- Use Mongoose for your ORM:

-- [x] Use Jest for your testing
+- Use Jest for your testing

-- [x] Use <https://nexusjs.org> to automatically generate your GraphQL schemas
+- Use <https://nexusjs.org> to automatically generate your GraphQL schemas

 ## improvements

-- need better immutability
+- better immutability